 Teach Access Student Academy

-Whether you’re new to accessibility or looking to deepen your understanding, this workshop will empower you to create a more accessible world—starting now.
+Whether you are new to accessibility or looking to strengthen your understanding, this event will help you take steps toward creating a more accessible world.

 What is accessibility, and why is it important?